How to Read and Understand Your Dog's Body Language

 Barking

 Your dog’s bark is the primary way she communicates with you.
-Whether she is barking happily when you come home, barking to alert you of someone at the door or a possible intruder, barking at passersby when she’s in the backyard, your dog is communicating her feelings with her bark.
+Whether she is barking happily when you come home, barking to alert you of someone at the door or a possible intruder, or barking at passersby when she’s in the backyard, your dog is communicating her feelings with her bark.

 Whether it’s a yip or a woof, if your dog’s bark is low-pitched, this indicates that he feels threatened, whereas a high-pitched bark typically signals to you that he is feeling happy and playful.